confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 ### Migration state transitions and potential race conditions

 Below we have two potential options for how to manage migration state.
+We've decided to go with the latter ("Do not implement a transaction mechanism and accept the possibility of race conditions") for the first version of migrations tool as it should be uncommon (and discouraged) to have multiple users/automated jobs running migrations simultaneously.

 #### Use Kafka transactions to avoid race conditions